hadashellergit/hadas-heller-213570302-hadasim-4.0/README.md

 ## Folder Structure

-The project has the following folder structure:
+My project has the following folder structure:

 - **server**: Contains the backend code written in Node.js.
   - **controllers**: Contains the controller logic for handling HTTP requests.